mateotng/helloworld-dotnet/README.md

 # helloworld
-This is a sample demo of containerized dotnet solution
+This is a simple demo of containerized dotnet solution

 To build and run this image just run: